gprestes/phantomjs-java/README.md

 # phantomjs-java8
-Docker image with Java 8 and phantomjs
+Docker image with Java 8, phantomjs, and gauge